hhumbetovv/fullstack-template/flutter/scripts/README.md

 - `--packages dio retrofit`: only touch modules that depend on the listed packages.
 - `--format`: sort & rewrite every `module.yaml` (dedupe lists, lint field order) before syncing.
 - `--reverse`: write `module.yaml` files based on the current pubspec dependencies (incompatible with `--format`, `--lock`, and `--report`).
+- `--force-all`: rewrite every targeted pubspec/build file even if no diff is detected (helps when you need to normalize formatting or reapply templates).
-- `--lock`: emit `build_info/modules_lock.yaml` summarising every module’s resolved third-party package versions.
+- `--lock`: emit `build_info/modules_lock.yaml` summarizing every module’s resolved third-party package versions.
 - `--report`: emit `build_info/dependencies.md` containing a Markdown dependency digest per module.

 Flags can be combined: e.g. `fvms pub-sync --packages dio --lock --report` updates just dio consumers, writes new pubspecs, a lock snapshot, the dependency report, and refreshes the graph in one pass.